Particular/docs.particular.net/samples/logging/log4net-custom/sample.md

 - nservicebus/logging
 ---

 WARNING: This sample is obsolete and incompatible with NServiceBus 8+.
 It is recommended to migrate to a modern logging framework.
-If log4net must be used with NServiceBus migrate to the Microsoft hosting and logging extensions and use the package [Microsoft.Extensions.Logging.Log4Net.AspNetCore](https://github.com/huorswords/Microsoft.Extensions.Logging.Log4Net.AspNetCore) but
+If log4net must be used with NServiceBus migrate to the Microsoft hosting and logging extensions and use the package [Microsoft.Extensions.Logging.Log4Net.AspNetCore](https://github.com/huorswords/Microsoft.Extensions.Logging.Log4Net.AspNetCore).

 ## Introduction